GitWitIt-CM/-CYBR2100_Portfolio_-MckenzieCameron-/week-03/index.md

 ---

 ## AI Use Note
-**I used ChatGPT to help write some of the Markdown code for this page, such as formatting the links and evidence section.
-I also used it to clarify technical terms like copyleft and derivative works.**
+I used ChatGPT to help write some of the markdown code for this page, such as formatting the links and evidence section.
+I also used it clarify techinical terms like copyleft and derivative works.

 ---

 ## Refrences